 IDP providers use an automated procedure that scans different elements and data fields in a document.
 During that procedure and with the help of Photoshop detection and EXIF analysis, fraud can be detected reliably.

 Manipulating a document with Photoshop is sadly quite easy.
 Removing or adding text that manipulates the status of the right to work can have terrible consequences for the employer.
-While a human would not be able to detect the manipulation, a software can quickly discover the fraudulent document with Photoshop detection.
+While a human would not be able to detect the manipulation, the software can quickly discover the fraudulent document with Photoshop detection.

 On top of that, an EXIF analysis can be carried out by the IDP software.
 Like in the example picture below, the metadata of a document is read out.
 You can see that in the software field, Adobe Photoshop is mentioned, which is a clear indication that the document is manipulated.